Fish, Food and Allied Workers Union: Elected Leadership

-McCurdy was succeeded by Keith Sullivan in 2014.
+Failed Union Raid

 In 2016, former NDP MP Ryan Cleary started efforts to organize a new union of fish harvesters, to be called the Federation of Independent Seafood Harvesters, or FISH-NL, as a rival to the Fish, Food and Allied Workers union.
 Cleary travelled throughout the province signing up members for union certification, their application for union recognition was considered by the Labour Relations Board from 2016 to 2018.
-On September 28, 2018 the Labour Relations Board ruled that FISH-NL did not have enough support to trigger a ratification vote.
-On December 3, 2019, Cleary announced the disillusion of FISH-NL after it failed to gain the necessary 4000 signatures after a second membership drive to trigger a ratification vote.
+On September 28, 2018, the Labour Relations Board ruled that FISH-NL did not have enough support to trigger a ratification vote.
+On December 3, 2019, Cleary announced the dissolution of FISH-NL after it failed to gain the necessary 4000 signatures after a second membership drive to trigger a ratification vote.